Yurea20726/The-Role-of-Climate-in-Major-Power-Outages/README.md

 <iframe src="pictures/fig_2_10.html" width="850" height="850" frameborder="0"></iframe>
 <center><strong>Figure 2-10.</strong> Major power outages caused by severe weather.
 Grouped by state and cause. <br>(Top-Left) Thunderstorm (Top-Right) Hurricanes <br>(Bottom-Left) Wildfire (Bottom-Right) Winter Storm</center>

+2.`year` and `month`: We try to find pattern in season overall, and in each region.
+  - Overall: Seem no signigicant pattern.
+  - Northwest: Concentrated in the winter.
+  - West: Pretty averagely spread?
+  - South: Concentrated in the summer.

+<iframe src="pictures/fig_2_11.html" width="850" height="850" frameborder="0"></iframe>
+<center><strong>Figure 2-11.</strong> Major power outages caused by severe weather.
+Grouped by month and year in different region.</center>

+---

+<small>1.
+The categories—“Warm”, “Cold” or “Normal” episodes of the climate are based on a threshold of ± 0.5 °C for the Oceanic Niño Index (ONI).</small>

+## Assessment of Missingness

+### (1) NMAR Analysis

+To better understand the reason of missingness.
+We use data before filtering out those state in Alaska, Hawaii, District of Columbia, and cause is not severe weather.